-On January 9, 2018, we entered into a loan and security agreement with Solar Capital Ltd., or Solar, for term loans in an aggregate principal amount of \$26.0 million, which we amended on October 5, 2018 and November 30, 2018.
+On January 9, 2018, we entered into a loan and security agreement with SLR Investment Corp., formerly known as Solar Capital Ltd., for term loans in an aggregate principal amount of \$26.0 million, which we amended on October 5, 2018, November 30, 2018 and August 28, 2020.
 Our obligations under the loan agreement are secured by a first priority security interest in our assets, excluding intellectual property and certain other exceptions.
 We are subject to a negative pledge covenant with respect to our intellectual property.
 The loan agreement contains customary representations, as well as customary affirmative and negative covenants.
 Among other restrictions, the negative covenants, subject to exceptions, prohibit or limit our ability to: declare dividends or redeem or purchase equity interests; incur additional liens; make investments; incur additional indebtedness; engage in mergers, acquisitions and asset sales; transact with affiliates; undergo a change in control; add or change business locations; and engage in businesses that are not related to its existing business.
 These covenants may restrict our ability to finance our operations and to pursue our business activities and strategies.
 Our ability to comply with these covenants may be affected by events beyond our control.